networkedaudio/mod_dotnet/README.md

 - Temporary: Update LOADER_PATH and LOADER_RUNTIME_CONFIG_PATH in mod_coreclr.c to reflect where to find the compiled managed Loader
 - Run ```make``` to build mod_coreclr
 - Run ```make install``` to install mod_coreclr.so
-- Run ```dotnet build``` from the Loader subdirectory to build the managed loader, which currently copies out to LoaderRuntime subdirectory
+- Run ```dotnet build Loader``` to build the managed Loader.dll and produce required files to the LoaderRuntime subdirectory
 - Copy files from LoaderRuntime to the LOADER_PATH directory